ericqu/LinearRegression.jl/README.md

 - LCLP is the lower bound of the confidence interval for the expected (mean) value.
 - UCLP is the upper bound of the confidence interval for the expected (mean) value.
 - Cook's Distance
-- PRESS as the sum of squares of predicted residual errors
+- PRESS as predicted residual errors

 # Questions and Feedback
 Please post your questions, feedabck or issues in the Issues tabs.
 As much as possible, please provide relevant contextual information.